Super Junior-D&E: 2011–2013: Formation and debut

-2014–15: Ride Me, The Beat Goes On, Present and hiatus
+2014–2015: Ride Me, The Beat Goes On, Present and hiatus

-The duo released their first full-length Japanese album Ride Me on February 26, 2014, and started using the name Super Junior-D&E since then.
-They released a short version of the "Motorcycle" promotional video (PV) on February 2.
+The duo began promotions using the name Super Junior-D&E with the release of their first full-length Japanese album Ride Me on February 26, 2014.
+The album shortly peaked at #1 on the Oricon Daily Album.

+Avex previously released a short version of the "Motorcycle" promotional video (PV) on February 2.
 The song became the main theme of the Japanese TV show, 'Sukkiri'.

 The duo kicked off their first Japan tour in Nagoya on 4 March 2014, visiting 8 cities including Osaka, Hiroshima, Fukuoka, Kobe, Niigata, Budokan and Tokyo for 22 performances.
 They sang a total of 22 songs, including "I Wanna Dance", "Oppa Oppa", and "BAMBINA".
-The boys wrapped up their concert tour from May 8 to 10 in Budokan, attracting a total of 100,000 fans for their 1st Japan Tour.
+The duo wrapped up their concert tour from May 8 to 10 in Budokan, attracting a total of 100,000 fans for their 1st Japan Tour.
 Shortly after D&E 1st Japan Tour, the duo released their 3rd Japanese single titled "Skeleton" on August 6, 2014.

 Their first EP, The Beat Goes On was released on March 6.
 They also held a comeback showcase at the SMTOWN Coex Artium one day before the release of the EP.
 Donghae participated in the album production along with producers The Underdogs, Hitchhiker, NoizeBank and more.
 The duo made their comeback performance on the music show Music Bank with the songs "Growing Pains" and "The Beat Goes On" on March 6, 2015, and kept promotions going on Music Core, Inkigayo and M!
 Countdown.
-On March 24, The duo released special edition album for The Beat Goes On.
+On March 24, The duo released a special edition album for The Beat Goes On.
 Including the seven tracks in the original album, "Oppa, Oppa", "1+1=LOVE", "Still You", "Motorcycle", "Love That I Need", and "I Wanna Dance" from its previous digital singles and Korean versions of Japanese songs for a total of 13 tracks in the special edition album.

 On April 1, they released their first Japanese EP titled Present, which contained a total of eight songs including the lead single "Saturday Night".
 They also held their second Japan tour Super Junior D&E The 2nd Japan Tour - Present- from April 3 till April 23 in four cities Saitama, Osaka, Nagoya and Fukuoka with 10 performances.
 The concerts concluded with a total attendance of more than 100,000 fans.

 The duo held their Asia tour titled "Present" which kicked off in Taipei on June 6, following three other cities in Asia: Hong Kong, Shanghai and Bangkok with total five performances.
 The duo released their fourth Japanese single titled "Let's Get It On" on September 30.

 On October 4, the Gangnam K-Pop Festival was held on Yeongdong Street in Seoul.
 It marked Donghae and Eunhyuk's final public appearance before heading to the army.
 As a result, the sub-group temporarily halted their activities during the members' enlistment.
 Eunhyuk and Donghae enlisted for their mandatory military service on October 13, 2015, and October 15, 2015, respectively.